dzackgarza/Notes/Graduate/Advisor Notes.md

 In other words, a composition of a linear map and a translation.
 Takes lines to lines, planes to planes.

-Fundamental Theorem of Affine Geometry:
+## Fundamental Theorem of Affine Geometry
 Suppose you have a set map that is a bijection $\Phi: \theset{\text{affine subspaces of } \RR^n, \dim \geq 0} \selfmap$ which satisfies
 $$
 P_1 \subseteq P_2 \implies \Phi(P_1) \subseteq \Phi(P_2),